lumodon/Item-Catalog/README.md

 http://localhost:5001/categories/2/listing/JSON

 ## Todo:
-Refactor navbar - seperate the *actual* navbar portion from common modules such as signout.
+1. Refactor navbar - seperate the *actual* navbar portion from common modules such as signout.
+1. When signing out from within a safe page, don't push toaster notification of not being allowed on that page.

 ## License